frankyeh/Practicum/index.md

 - Laboratory Exposure

-Students will learn the neuroanatomy of the target fiber bundle and use “DSI Studio” to map its connection trajectories on a population averaged template.
+Participants will learn the neuroanatomy of the target fiber bundle and use “DSI Studio” to map its connection trajectories on a population averaged template.
 In 2021, there are [250 journal publications using DSI Studio](http://dsi-studio.labsolver.org/citation.html) to carry out their studies.
 The learned skills in thie course can be applied to any brain studies that investigate the structural trajectories of fiber connections.

-- Opportunities

-1. The project can be extended into a publication (see publication below), with the student listed as the first author of the publication.
-2. With the permission of the student’s advisor, the publication could be used as his/her master thesis.
-3. Possibility to receive party-time RA support if the project is selected to be continued after the Practicum.

 - Practicum publication